billygk/fe-games/README.md

 # fe-games

-multiple games in one repository each game in a separated branch

 ## Pong game

 **description**: A simple Pong game implemented in JavaScript using Phaser.js.
 It has a user-controlled paddle and an AI-controlled opponent paddle.
 The game keeps track of the score and displays it on the screen.